Ian Clement: Deputy Mayor

 On 6 May 2008, Clement was appointed as Deputy Mayor for Government and External Relations, to advise and lead on the Mayor's relationships with the Government and London Boroughs.
 Clement's salary was £124,364, the highest of Johnson's Deputies.

 In August 2008, Clement represented London at the opening ceremony of the 2008 Summer Olympics in Beijing, China.
 Although he was in a relationship at the time, and pre-briefed by MI6, Clement later admitted that he had been lured into a honey trap by the Chinese secret service.
 After inviting a woman to his hotel room, was drugged to enable details from his BlackBerry to be downloaded and secret papers to be copied.

 Clement also spoke on the radio in New York in January 2009 about closer co-operation between cities and what one city can learn from another.

-Clement worked on Johnson's Quality of Life agenda, where Clement was responsible for increasing access to public toilets through open-access initiatives with various retailers, including Sainsbury's, Tesco, Asda, John Lewis Partnership), Marks and Spencer and Borders bookshops.
+Clement worked on Johnson's Quality of Life agenda, where Clement was responsible for increasing access to public toilets through open-access initiatives with various retailers, including Sainsbury's, Tesco, Asda, John Lewis Partnership), Marks and Spencer and Borders.
 Clement has also worked to secure Freedom Pass funding, which allowed disabled residents and all over 60s in London to travel on Transport for London during the morning peak, eradicating a long lasting hours' restriction.